Codex Cyprius: Discovery and further research

-Historian Henri Omont and New Testament scholar William Hatch published some fragments of the codex in separate facsimile samples.
+Historian Henri Omont and New Testament scholar William Hatch published some fragments of the codex in separate facsimile samples in 1892 and 1896 respectively.

-The manuscript was also examined and described by biblical scholar Bianchini, and Gregory, who saw the codex in 1883.
+The manuscript was also examined and described by biblical scholar Bianchini in 1749, and Caspar René Gregory, who saw the codex in 1883.

 Wettstein believed the text of the codex was altered by influence from Old Latin manuscripts.
 Hatch stated the manuscript is "one of the more important of the later uncial manuscripts of the four Gospels".